MurphyPone/murphypone.github.io/src/content/strong-eventual-consistency.md

 This presents the problem of isolating, or at the very least _mitigating_, the spread of compromised information to the rest of the system, and this introduces the measure of severity of such a breach to a system's integrity: **Byzantine Fault Tolerance** – the resilience of a system on the whole to such conditions.

 In the titular metaphor, a group of generals must come to a consensus about whether to attack or to retreat.
 Each component of the distributed system (commonly referred to as a **replica** in the literature) may have its own strategic preference or signal (in this example, $\mathbf{A}ttack$ or $\mathbf{R}etreat$ - though signals need not be binary in general).
-To establish urgency in our hypothetical, we asssume that a coordinated attack or retreat by all the generals (the system on the whole) is favorale to a fractured mobilization as the result of miscommunication, where each general acts according to their own strategy rather than that of the whole army.
+To establish urgency in our hypothetical, we assume that a coordinated attack or retreat by all the generals (the system on the whole) is favorable to a fractured mobilization as the result of miscommunication, where each general acts according to their own strategy rather than that of the whole army.

 To complicate the situation, some generals may be selectively treacherous (probabilistically, intentionally, etc.  The Internet is a big place, and lots can go wrong), sending signal $A$ to some partition of their confederates, and signal $\mathbf{R}$ to the others in an attempt to sew chaos on behalf of the Turks.